Bellfalasch/Bobby-CMS/README.md

 As you can see, you can set the size of the field as usual.
 The big new thing is the now implemented "settings" value.
 As of now only the folder-type use this, and the only supported settings are "formats", "unselectable", and "folder".
 If formats is left empty, or not included, we will list every file from selected folder (but never subfolders).
 Unselectable is used to in the end of the select-box add an empty unselectable box tightly followed by another box with the text you enter here.
 Value on this field will be "" (empty string), so you cannot validate "min" => 1 on that box.

 And lastly we have the folder-setting, which needs to be set for the rendering to work.
 Always end this with /, and this will start in the "_admin"-folder.

+All settings are listed in CSS-style so that you have "setting:value;".